Dragon User: Publication

 From its launch until June 1986, Dragon User appeared on the shelves of major newsagents such as WHSmith in a full-colour glossy picture cover.
 A number of different editors were involved during this initial period, including Brendon Gore, Martin Croft and John Cook.
 From July 1986, the magazine was available only by subscription and the cover changed to a simple red and black print with a contents listing on the front.
 Hereafter, Dragon User was edited by Helen Armstrong.
 In June 1988, publication moved from Sunshine at Little Newport Street, London to Dragon Publications, an operation set up by software producer Bob Harris specifically to continue the magazine.
 Helen Armstrong remained Editor.
 This new venture did not last long, however.
-By the new year, only 1500 or so of the subscribers had renewed compared to about 2400 the year before.
+By the new year, only 1450 or so of the subscribers had renewed compared to about 2400 the year before.
 Insufficient money was available to send any further issues to print and so the final Dragon User was the January 1989 issue.
-Armstrong seemed genuinely surprised by the sudden lack of interest and her final editorial column was a slightly bitter apology to the remaining user base, urging them to support the National Dragon Users Group (NDUG) and the other remaining independent Dragon publications.
+Harris seemed genuinely surprised by the sudden lack of interest and his final editorial column (which he worked closely with Armstrong to write) was a slightly bitter apology to the remaining user base, urging them to support the National Dragon Users Group (NDUG) and the other remaining independent Dragon publications.
+With a intention to pass on unpublished contributions to "Dragon Update" it was ended with a signature and Helen [Amstrong].